lucaspnw/edgeclientlog/README.md

 * Refactor the whole thing.
 Probably twice.

 # Usage
-The files here
+The files here are simply a static web site.
+They can be used on any web server.

-The idea is that users will generate a logging report
+# License
+Portions Copyright The SIMILE Project 2003-2005.
+Portions Copyright 2016 The jQuery Foundation